 The continuation of utility contracts may not always be top of mind but as an entrepreneur, you already know that electricity can be a significant expense.
 Therefore, to make the most out of your investment, it’s best to see if you’re getting the lowest possible electricity rates even before the business is handed over.

-Depending on our analysis, we can either help renegotiate the existing contract for better rates, or we can help you find a better deal on a commercial electricity contract so that operating your new business doesn’t cost so much as far as electricity and gas go.
+Depending on our analysis, we can either help renegotiate the existing contract for better rates, or we can help you find a better deal on a commercial electricity contract so that operating your new business doesn’t cost so much as far as electricity and natural gas go.
 That’s what Leading Edge does.